 1190 S. St. Francis Drive, Santa Fe, NM 87505505-827-2613 Phone - 505-827-2530 Fax

-NOTE: You may obtain a copy of the Advisory Board Meeting Agenda 72 hours before the meeting.
+You may obtain the Medical Cannabis Advisory Board Meeting Agenda no later than 72 hours before the meeting.

 Frequently Asked Questions

-Any individual wanting to submit a petition to the Medical Cannabis Advisory Board is advised to review our Petition Requirements document.
+Any individual wanting to submit a petition to the Medical Cannabis Advisory Board is advised to review our Medical Cannabis Petition Requirements document.

 Rules & Regulations

-The Medical Cannabis Program was established in 2007 via the Lynn and Eric Compassionate Use Act.
+The Medical Cannabis Program was established in 2007 via the Lynn and Erin Compassionate Use Act.
 The department promulgated rules in 2008 and revised those rules in 2010.
 We provide Registry Identification Cards for Patients, Caregivers and Practitioners and Licensing Requirements for Non-Profit and Personal Production.
-A brief overview of participant responsibilities and protections are found in the Law Enforcement Fact Sheet document.
+A brief overview of participant responsibilities and protections are found in the Medical Cannabis Law Enforcement Fact Sheet document.

-Regular office hours for the Medical Cannabis Program are Monday – Friday from 8:00 am until 5:00 pm.
-Due to the high volume of phone calls it is often quicker to send email to our firstname.lastname@example.org address for application status and general questions.
+Regular office hours for the Medical Cannabis Program are Monday-Friday from 8:00am-5:00pm.
+Due to the high volume of phone calls it is often quicker to send email to our email@example.com address for application status and general questions.
 When using email please include your Patient ID number or name & birth date for faster service.
 Never include Personal Healthcare Information (PHI) in your email.
 The response to emails will be by phone call or in writing whenever PHI information, such as application status, is requested to maintain patient confidentiality.

 Personal Healthcare Information (PHI)